kfemelue/cve_scanner_ui/README.md

 ## Tech stack
 The application is built with React/Javascript and uses Vite as a build tool.

-### Other Dependencies

-I chose not to use an additional UI library or framework for this iteration of the platform's ui in order to focus on functionality, and ease of use.

 An updated version of NodeJS is required to run the app in a local development server.

 To run the app locally: